RosenZhu/llvm-epp/README.md

 ## Known Issues

-1. Instrumentation cannot be placed along computed indirect branch target edges.
-[This](http://blog.llvm.org/2010/01/address-of-label-and-indirect-branches.html) blog post describes the issue under the section "How does this extension interact with critical edge splitting?".
+1. ~~Instrumentation cannot be placed along computed indirect branch target edges.
+[This](http://blog.llvm.org/2010/01/address-of-label-and-indirect-branches.html) blog post describes the issue under the section "How does this extension interact with critical edge splitting?".~~ LLVM can now split indirect jump edges.
+I have not tested this yet.

 ## Roadmap